-On Black Friday this year we opted outside (like an REI ad!) and went to Four Winds Christmas Tree Farm in Los Gatos.
+I love Christmas trees and traditions at Christmas time.
+I’m all for creating new family traditions, doing them year after year, and I look forward to the day after Thanksgiving every November.
+On Black Friday we opted outside (like an REI ad!) and went to Four Winds Christmas Tree Farm in Los Gatos to get our Christmas tree for this year.
 It was a super fun experience, made better by the fact that we got to spend it with our good friends Katie and Peter and their tiny human Mason!
 We’ve never cut down our own tree before, and this is only the second year that we’ve gotten a real one.
 We were too worried about Rue eating the tree the first year we lived in our house…

 BUT it was well worth the time it took to get there.
 We found a parking spot, got some complimentary hot chocolate, and went into the “woods”!
 While our main motivation was finding the perfect tree, part of the reason for going there was to get some fun photos with our friends.
 We loved walking around the property and taking some informal photos while we smelled the pine and kept an eye out for those elusive Noble Firs (arguably the BEST kind of Christmas tree).